digital-cargo/good-practice-eCommerce/README.md

 ### Carrier´s process and data

-n this good practice, the carrier is responsible for the core air transport and – in our scenario – also executes the import-side handling up to and including the completion of the customs presentation process.
+In this good practice, the carrier is responsible for the core air transport and – in our scenario – also executes the import-side handling up to and including the completion of the customs presentation process.

 The carrier’s ONE Record responsibilities in this context are: